 In large environments, it isn't time efficient to install software on individual PCs one at a time.
-In order to perform this task in bulk, administrators of Windows environments with Active Directory can make use of Active Directory Group Policy Objects to administratively push software out to a large number of devices.
+In order to perform tasks like deploying the Systems Manager agent in bulk, administrators of Windows environments with Active Directory can make use of Active Directory Group Policy Objects to administratively push software out to a large number of devices.

 For more information on GPOs, requirements, and any Microsoft or Active Directory questions, please consult Microsoft's documentation for software installation using Active Directory GPO.